Orkogithub/nutanix-cluster-info/readme.md

 -   $username           [ The username of the current logged-in user ]
 -   $computer_name      [ The current local computer name ]

+### PDF Formatting

+This script uses 'xhtml2pdf' for PDF generation.
+Please see the [xhtml2pdf documentation](https://github.com/xhtml2pdf/xhtml2pdf/blob/master/doc/usage.rst) for detailed information on the available formatting options.

 ## Example output using included template

 ![Example Script Output](https://raw.githubusercontent.com/digitalformula/nutanix-cluster-info/master/screenshot.png?raw=true "Example Script Output")

 ![Example PDF](https://raw.githubusercontent.com/digitalformula/nutanix-cluster-info/master/screenshot-pdf.png?raw=true "Example PDF")

+## Limitations/Issues

+-   Currently there is a limit on the number of containers a Nutanix cluster can have before the HTML to PDF converter will have trouble formatting them.
+This only seems to apply when using the xhtml2pdf @frame option.
+-   Table cell overflow doesn't always seem to work as expected with xhtml2pdf.
+Keep this in mind if your templates are supposed to have content within a defined area, but don't show anything.